Lake Winnisquam Sunrise – Triptych

 This triptych has a history.
 Its current subject – Lake Winnisquam at dawn – was not its first incarnation.

-Here’s a photo of the finished work.
+Before I share the full story, covering several months, here’s a photo of the finished work.
 It’s an acrylic painting, and each of the three canvases is about 18″ x 24″.

 The first attempt – the full-sized acrylic sketch